kcarnold/cs344/content/project/index.md

 ### Project Components

-The project includes the components outlined below and described in further detail in subsequent sections:
+The project includes the components outlined below:

 -   A technical report on the project

 -   A **short explanation of the technology you build on** for a nontechnical audience.

-    -   You may choose to do this on a different technology instead; ask the instructor.

-    -   The explanation should make sense without reference to the rest of your project, though you may use the project as an example.

 -   A **summary of a social/ethical discussion** we've had as a class, for a nontechnical audience.

-    -   Ideally this would be related to the content of your project, but that is not required.

-    -   You may choose a topic we haven't discussed also; ask me.

--   Supporting code
+-   Supporting materials, including code, as appropriate

 -   Brief presentation to the class during final exam period

+The following sections provide additional detail about each component.

 ### Technical Report

 The report should be at the level of polish and formality of a blog post (more than a class homework assignment, less than an academic paper).
 Precise technical language should be used.

+-   A Jupyter Notebook (`.ipynb`) file is preferred.

+-   Assume an audience that is familiar with AI / machine learning in general but none of the specific software used (e.g., fastai).

+-   The report should still make sense if all of the source code is hidden.

+-   Use Markdown (text) cells to format headers (`## Header`) and links.

+-   Include the checklist below (modified as appropriate) as an appendix to your notebook.

 Here are some elements that would generally be expected in a report.
 Not all reports need to have all elements, and reports may include other elements.
-The following table is formatted in a way that should be useful as a checklist to include in your submission.
+The following table is formatted in a way that should be useful as a checklist to include in your submission; see the [source code for this page](https://raw.githubusercontent.com/kcarnold/cs344/main/content/project/index.md) for how to include it in your report.

 | Element                                                                                                                                                                                                                                                                                          | Included? | Notes |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|-------|